 Honestly, it made me wonder.
 “Why had I left a teaching job with health benefits if I still wouldn’t get to spend time with my family?”

-But, I realized that it didn’t have to stay that way.
+Thankfully, I realized that it didn’t have to stay that way.

 Do you know your priorities?

 When I was much younger I came across the Ladder of Priorities.
 It’s an exercise that made it clear really quickly that I wasn’t spending my time & energy on the things truly important to me.
+And, that in turn has lead to a framework for my studio decisions.

 And, if you are wondering just what a Ladder of Priorities is … watch below!